StatisticalRethinkingJulia/TuringModels.jl/README.md

 ## Usage

-Most of the scripts and output can be inspected via the webpages.
+Most of the scripts and output can be inspected via the [website](https://statisticalrethinkingjulia.github.io/TuringModels.jl/).
 If you want to run the scripts yourselves, then you can either

 1. copy the code from the webpages and the data from this repository, and run the scripts **or**